Photography: Jonny Valiant1 of 6

 Sometimes, your washing machine may be the very thing standing in the way of fresh laundry.
 Dirt and residue often get stuck in the nooks of your machine, so cleaning it once or twice a month is a great way to make sure it’s pristine.
-Remove all clothing from the machine, then pour ½ cup of ARM & HAMMER™ Baking Soda into the detergent compartment and run a complete cycle to remove built-up residue from detergents and dirty laundry.
+Remove all clothing from the machine, then pour ½ cup of baking soda into the detergent compartment and run a complete cycle to remove built-up residue from detergents and dirty laundry.

 5 of 6